wifinigel/docs/docs/database/gravity/example.md

 # Per-client blocking example

-In this example, we describe how to set up blocking rule for three specific clients.
-All remaining (and newly added) clients in the network are "unmanaged", i.e., they use the Pi-hole as usual.
-The examples shown here built upon each other, i.e., example 5 might make no sense without the context of example 3.
+In this example, we describe how to set up a blocking rule for three specific clients.
+All remaining (and newly added) clients in the network are "unmanaged", i.e., they use Pi-hole as usual.
+The examples shown here are built upon each other, i.e., example 5 might make no sense without the context of example 3.

 Don't forget to run